 When that happens, you’ve got plausible deniability.
 Sure, people will be confused as to why a League Two-level 22-year-old is wandering around like a bemused squirrel, but it makes more sense when you realise they arrived as a 16-year-old with potential.

 As always, these players are ranked not by talent but by weirdness, and where possible we’ve stuck to the actual football part of their career.

-This means there’s no room for Samir Nasri’s Drip Doctors episode or Kolo Toure’s reinvention as Francois the car salesman, but there are still plenty of oddities to go round.
+This means there’s no room for Samir Nasri’s Drip Doctors episode or Kolo Toure’s reinvention as Francois the car salesman, but there are still plenty of oddities to go around.

 Towards the end of Joel Campbell’s Arsenal spell, there was a huge battle of wills between Wenger’s desire to never play the Costa Rican and his desire to keep him at the club, with an apparent refusal to compromise on either.